censorship-no/ceno-docs/user-manual/en/intro/ceno.md

 [national intranets]: https://en.wikipedia.org/wiki/National_intranet

-The CENO Browser is built on an adapted version of [Firefox for Android][], a popular, modern, feature-rich and secure Free/Libre/Open Source browser.
+CENO Browser is built on an adapted version of [Firefox for Android][], a popular, modern, feature-rich and secure Free/Libre/Open Source browser.
 CENO extends Firefox with **Ouinet**, the underlying technology allowing it to share content between devices (described in later sections).

 [Firefox for Android]: https://www.mozilla.org/firefox/android/